THIS KIT INVOLVES EXTENSIVE WELDING AND GENERAL FABRICATION SKILLS. ONLY COMPETENT WELDERS SHOULD ATTEMPT TO INSTALL THIS KIT.

 Inventory that you have all of the parts for your order If you are missing parts or have incorrect parts contact Artec Industries Immediately @ (855)-278-3299 M-F from 8am-5pm MST If it is after those hours please Email Sales@Artecindustries.com

-Place wheel chocks at the front wheels of the vehicle.
-Break free lug nuts on rear wheels (Do not fully loosen or remove lug nuts yet.)
+Place wheel chocks at the rear wheels of the vehicle.
+Break free lug nuts on front wheels (Do not fully loosen or remove lug nuts yet.)

 With the vehicle sitting on the ground, Measure your ride height at the frame and height of the centerline of the axle, Also take measurement of your wheel base.